 Other Things You Need to Know Before You Visit Costa Rica

 Here are some local tips you should know before visiting this beautiful country.
-Hopefully, these additional tips will make it easy for you to plan a stress-free and fun Costa Rica journey!
+Hopefully, these additional tips will make planning a stress-free and fun journey before you enter Costa Rica:

-- Costa Rica does not snow, but the weather gets really chilly in some regions due to the high elevation.
+- Costa Rica does not get snow, but the weather gets chilly in some regions due to the high elevation

-- The standard tourism currency in the country is US dollars, which eliminates the hassle of money exchange!
+- The standard tourism currency in the country is US dollars, which eliminates money exchange

-- Though Costa Rica is smaller than Denmark and West Virginia, it may take longer than it seems to explore the country in the best way, due to the infrastructure.
+- Though Costa Rica is smaller than Denmark and West Virginia, it may take longer to explore the country due to the infrastructure and landscape

-- Police can stop you at any time and ask for your papers.
-Therefore, always carry a color copy of your passport and passport stamp while roaming around.
+- Local and tourist police can stop you anytime and ask for your papers.
+Therefore, always carry a color copy of your passport and stamp while roaming around

 Final Thoughts: Is Costa Rica a Safe Tourist Destination?